spencerpomme/codewars/README.md

 **Languages:**

-C++, Python🐍 and Haskell.
+C++ and Python🐍 ~~and Haskell~~

+> Haskell is really an optional task.
+Focus, focus, focus.

-The reason why I choose the above three languages are:
+The reason why I choose the above two languages are:

-1. They together seem to cover a broad spectrum of programming language paradigms
+1. They are used together a lot in data science
-2. I had most experience with the previous two and really like to learn the third
+2. I had most experience with these two and really like to bring familiarity to the next level
-3. I used/ will use them in study/research/work a lot.
+3. I will use them in work a lot in the future

 **To become an 1kyu is not a piece of cake (at least for me🙄 ).
 And it could take long to finally get there.
 So I made an Achievement-Reward list to encourage me keep going:**